camunda/camunda-docs-manual/content/update/minor/716-to-717/_index.md

 # Extended Camunda Run CORS configuration properties

-Version 7.17 of the Camunda Run distro brings new [CORS configuration properties][cors-properties].
+Version 7.17 of the Camunda Run distribution brings new [CORS configuration properties][cors-properties].
 There are no changes in the existing CORS behavior.
 The new CORS configuration properties allow for additional parameters, like credentials support, to be set on the CORS Filter.